 Last week Sharon had told me that her folks, Robert and Mary Jane, were going to be in Keystone, Colorado at the V8 Club’s Western National Meet.
 It turned out that they were actually driving their newly acquired 1953 Ford coupe with other V8 Club members all the way from Southern California, for a distance of 1200 miles (and then 1200 miles back after the event!)
-I admired their courage and sense of adventure (esp. when I learned that their transmission’s overdrive was blowing fuses), and was more than pleased to be able to meet up with them at the Concourse d’Elegance today in which their car was being entered in the “Preservation” class.
+I admired their courage and sense of adventure (especially when I learned that their transmission’s overdrive was blowing fuses), and was more than pleased to be able to meet up with them at the Concourse d’Elegance today in which their car was being entered in the “Preservation” class.

 The Early Ford V8 Club is an international club for owners of V8 Fords made from 1932-1953, dubbed the “Flathead Era”.
 Members drove (or trailered) their vehicles from as far as Connecticut for this gathering in the western U.S. In addition to the Concourse, there were other events, such as stopping by the personal collections of various members en route to Colorado (one guy had >100 cars himself!) and a car tour down to Leadville, CO (at over 10,000 feet above sea level) from Dillon/Keystone.
 There were even events for the ladies, such as a Ladies’ Luncheon during the Concourse where a professional chef demonstrated how to make a dessert that Mary Jane described as “very rich”.